What is whole blood vs platelet vs plasma donation?

 There’s more than one type of donation, and finding the one that fits you best can be a rewarding part of the process.
 Ready to nerd out?

-- Platelet donation (plateletpheresis): Platelets are the cells that control bleeding, and they are essential in many cases—from chemotherapy to surgery to bone marrow transplants.
+- Platelet donation (plateletpheresis): Platelets are the cells that control bleeding, and they are essential in many cases — from chemotherapy to surgery to bone marrow transplants.
+You can donate platelets every 2 weeks.

 The donation process for double reds, plasma and platelets is longer than for whole blood, but it’s worth it, too.
 You’ll have time to chat with your favorite staff member, catch up on social media, get some reading done or watch a show.
 You can soon go home and rest easy knowing you made an incredible impact on life in under two hours.